fronto/reading_guide/README.md

 (The emergence of the git version control software is a typical example.
 To save time and money developers collaborate and share code through open source software, pooling resources to solve a common problem experienced by many organizations.
 Managing all the changes to this software required a distributed version control system.
 Git was the answer to this problem.
 Git incorporates many fundamental data structures and algorithms from computer science including hashes, graphs and trees.)

 Having some foundational knowledge in computer science can help you be a better software engineer.
-You do not need a bachelor’s degree in the subject, almost all the relevant knowledge can be acquired through self study.
+You do not need a bachelor's degree in the subject, almost all the relevant knowledge can be acquired through self study.
 The biggest problem you will face will be the demands on your time.
 You will not have time to learn everything and therefore you must be able to filter out what is important.
 Aim to acquire effective knowledge before acquiring transcendent knowledge on any given subject.

 Computer science knowledge that is important: